nmslib/nmslib/README.md

 General information
 -----------------------

 A detailed description is given [in the manual](docs/manual.pdf).
-The manual also conains instructions for building under Windows, as well as instructions for extending the library.
+The manual also contains instructions for building under Windows, as well as instructions for extending the library.

 Note that the directory **similarity_search** contains an Eclipse project that can be imported into [The Eclipse IDE for C/C++ Developers](http://www.eclipse.org/downloads/moreinfo/c.php).
 A basic description of how to import the project into and debug it from Eclipse is given in the manual.